 Threats to Sea Otters

-Height: Length California sea otters: 4 feet; northern sea otters are slightly larger.
+Length: California sea otters grow to about 4 feet; Northern sea otters are slightly larger.

 Lifespan: 10-15 years (males); 15-20 years (females)